MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/deploy-manage-removable-storage-intune.md

 ## Licensing requirements

 Before you get started with Removable Storage Access Control, you  must confirm your [Microsoft 365 subscription](https://www.microsoft.com/microsoft-365/compare-microsoft-365-enterprise-plans?rtc=2).
-To access and use Removable Storage Access Control, you must have Microsoft 365 E3 or Microsoft 365 E5.
+To access and use Removable Storage Access Control, you must have Microsoft 365 E3.

 ### Permission